fullstackatbrown/here/README.md

             id: string                         # unique grade id
             studentID: string                  # the id of the student the grade is for
             grade: string                      # the grade in gradeOptions
-            taId: string                       # id of the TA that graded the assignment
+            gradedBy: string                   # id of the TA that graded the assignment
             timeUpdated: Timestamp             # when the time was updated
     <b>swapRequest (sub-collection)</b>
         id: string
         studentID: string                      # ID of student
         oldSectionID: string                   # ID of the section the student is swapping out of
         newSectionID: string                   # ID of the section the student is swapping into
+        isTemporary: bool                      # if this is a temporary swap or not
+        requestTime: timestamp                 # when the request was submitted
         reason: string                         # reason for the swap
         approved: bool                         # if the swap was approved or not
         handledBy: string                      # automatic or taID
-        isTemporary: bool                      # if this is a temporary swap or not

 <b>students (collection)</b>
     id: string
-    defaultSection: map[int]int                # map from courseID to sectionID
+    defaultSection: map[string]string                # map from courseID to sectionID
-    actualSection: map[int]map[int]int         # map from courseID to map from assignmentID to sectionID
+    actualSection: map[string]map[string]string      # map from courseID to map from assignmentID to sectionID

 <b>surveys (collection)</b>
     id: string
     courseID: string
     name: string
     capacity: map[string]int                   # map from time to section capacity
-    responses: map[int][]string                # map from studentID to available times
+    responses: map[string][]string                # map from studentID to available times
     numResponses: int
 </pre>